Tidy data

 Creating analysis datasets often require changing the organizational structure of data.
 For example:

-• You want analysis dataset to have one obs per student, but your data has one obs per student-course
+• You want analysis dataset to have one observation per student, but your data has one observation per student-course.

-• You want analysis dataset to have one obs per institution, but enrollment data has one obs per institution-enrollment level
+• You want analysis dataset to have one observation per institution, but enrollment data has one observation per institution-enrollment level.

-Two common ways to change organizational structure of data:
+Two common ways to change the organizational structure of data:

 • Creating objects containing summary statistics that are basis for tables and graphs

-• Creating student-transcript level GPA variable from student-transcript-course level data
+• For example, creating student-transcript level GPA variable from student-transcript-course level data

 • This is the focus of this lecture, where we will look at transforming untidy data into tidy data.